openshift/assisted-service/docs/installer-live-iso.md

 ## How to debug

-Login to the host using your ssh public key.
+Login to the host using your ssh private key.

 The assisted-service components are deployed as systemd services.
 * assisted-service-installer.service